gekogit/sorting/README.md

-This program compares calculation time for 5 sorting algorithm:
+This program compares calculation time for 5 sorting algorithms:
-        - merage sorting\n
+- merage sorting
 - heap sorting
 - bubble sorting
 - counting sorting
-        - quick list sorting
+- quick list sorting.

 Results of the comparison are presented in the table.
-Example is shown below
+Example is shown below:

        Length list       |    10    |    20    |    30    |    40    |    50
       Merage sorting     |   16.9   |   29.6   |   47.0   |   80.2   |   81.8